 Cambridge District Scout Archive

-Worn before the 1967 changes the colours, worn on the left shoulder, they identified the patrol.
+Worn before the 1967 changes, the colours, worn on the left shoulder, identified the patrol.
 In 1908 Scouting for Boys it was merely a bunch of ribbons on the shoulder, echoing the neckerchief, both being in the Patrol colours.
 For some leaders they were also used to identify the role.
 Full list of Patrols at the bottom of the page.

 1938 POR gives ‘Shoulder knot.
 Llama braid six inches long, half an inch wide, of Patrol colours, on left shoulder.’